New UT Program Bridges Social and Natural Sciences

 Science, Technology, Health, and Society works in tandem with closely related digital futures programs—Digital Humanities and Computational Social Science.
 All three grapple with society’s technological methods and what it means to visualize data and most efficiently digitize information.
 STHS deals more specifically with how science, technology, and medicine are socially constructed, and how they impact our societies, politics, and cultures.

 “There is an old joke: Fish don’t really know what water is,” said Petrov.
 “Scientists, engineers, and doctors are immersed in their technical areas.
-THis new program draws attention to the water they swim in—what is the environment that even enables scientists, doctors, and technical experts to do their work.”
+This new program draws attention to the water they swim in—what is the environment that even enables scientists, doctors, and technical experts to do their work.”

 Valuable Connections